mhwalsh/lecture-notes/deploy-lecture.md

 - a sever somewhere - on the internet, tools to do this, we will use heroku.
 	- ‘in the cloud’ - I like to break down this phrase, since we hear it so frequently in society these days.

+### What is a URL
+If it fits, I have broken down what a URL is during this talk.
+Go to the googles for an example or pictograph.
+It comes up when we discuss the different between something on the internet and something running locally.

 ### What does deploy mean?
 - deploy means literally put it out on the internet where is it available to anyone.
 - https://www.heroku.com/ is one tool to do this.
 It is free for small apps, but even production code trusts heroku.